OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 - RootCloak
 - Android SSL Trust Killer

 The app should respond in some way to the presence of any of those tools.
 At the very least, the app should alert the user and/or terminate the app.
+Work on bypassing the defenses and answer the following questions:

+- Can the mechanisms be bypassed using trivial methods (e.g. hooking a single API function)?
+- How difficult is it to identify the anti-debugging code using static and dynamic analysis?
+- Did you need to write custom code to disable the defenses?
+How much time did you need to invest?
+- What is your subjective assessment of difficulty?

 For a more detailed assessment, apply the criteria listed under "Assessing Programmatic Defenses" in the "Assessing Software Protection Schemes" chapter.

 #### References